walterlab-HMS/AF2multimer-analysis/README.md

                              [input [input ...]]

 positional arguments:
-  input                 One or more folders with PDB files and pAE json files output by Colabfold.
+  input                 One or more folders with PDB files and pAE JSON files output by Colabfold.
                         Note that '.done.txt' marker files produced by Colabfold are used to find the names of complexes to analyze.